ngwanatiyani/FlySafair_BookingForm_Testing/README.md

 ## 📦 Requirements

-- Java 11 or higher ☕
+- Java 11 or higher ☕.
-- IDE of your choice
+- IDE of your choice.
-- Maven (optional, for dependencies management)
+- Maven (optional, for dependencies management).
-- ChromeDriver for Selenium 🚀
+- ChromeDriver for Selenium 🚀.
-- JUnit 5 for testing 🧪
+- JUnit 5 for testing 🧪.
-- Internet Connection 🌐
+- Internet Connection 🌐.